 Once the parade gets moving, all the wagons blast out dancing beats, throw candy and confetti into the crowd of spectators and dance, jump and run into deeper state of drunkenness.

-As the last of the parade had staggered by, we headed towards Waffles parents to collect the trailer.
+As the last of the parade had staggered by and the path was clear for us to drive out, we headed towards Waffles parents to collect the trailer.
 Only to find out that someone had chopped down the trees, so that they blocked the entrance to the shed where the trailer spends its free time.
-We had an insanely unproductive Sunday.
+We had a very unproductive Sunday.
 How was your weekend?